-This article will discuss some causes of white spots on tomato leaves and other plant parts.
+This article discusses causes of white spots on tomato leaves and other plant parts.
 Additionally, we will examine the damage they cause and explore natural remedies to help fix the problem.

 Tomatoes are grown nearly everywhere in the world, in gardens and greenhouses.

-Like any plant, they are susceptible to impairments, most evident in spots, patches, or specks on the fruit, stem, and/or leaves.
+Like any plant, they are vulnerable to various problems.
+These issues often appear as spots, patches, or specks on the fruit, stems, or leaves.

-Below are some common causes of tomato plant leaves, fruit skin, and other parts turning white.
+Below are some common causes of white discoloration on tomato leaves, fruits, stems, and other plant parts.
 We’ll also explore how to address the problem naturally.

 However, you can prevent or deal with stink bug infestations relatively easily.